bahmutov/cypress-examples/docs/commands/network-requests.md

 ## See also

-See how to simulate network errors in the [Network errors](../recipes/network-errors.md) recipe.
+- See how to simulate network errors in the [Network errors](../recipes/network-errors.md) recipe.
+- Learn how to use network commands in my 🎓 course [Cypress Network Testing Exercises](https://cypress.tips/courses/network-testing).